 It's another six hours upriver to TRC, well within the 3.7 million-acre Tambopata National Reserve.
 The wilderness aspect of this remote place is confirmed by the relative abundance of big birds and mammals, including Razor-billed Curassow, eight species of monkeys, White-lipped Peccary, Short-eared Dog, Tapir, Tayra, and even Jaguar (which we've seen on tours here twice).
 Within the wonderful network of trails we could see a wide range of smaller forest dwellers as well, from the subtly beautiful Banded Antbird and Rufous-fronted Antthrush to striking Scarlet-hooded Barbets and Band-tailed Manakins.
-But it is the Ccollpa de Guacamayos, the world's largest known clay lick, that has become the marquee draw for birders.
-Here, almost daily, scores of macaws and hundreds of other colorful parrots gather at a vertical, 130-foot riverbank carved out of the hilly terra firme to ingest a beakful or two of the mineral-rich clay, a vital but mysterious part of their diet.
+But it is the Ccollpa de Guacamayos, the world's largest known clay lick, which has become the marquee draw for birders.
+Here, almost daily, scores of macaws and hundreds of other colorful parrots gather at a vertical riverbank carved out of the hilly terra firme to ingest small amounts of the mineral-rich clay, a vital but mysterious part of their diet.
 This gathering of brilliant psittacids in the early sunlight, their raucous calls filling the air, is a spectacle to behold.

-From TRC we'll head back down the Tambopata to Refugio Amazonas Lodge where we will spend a day birding or relaxing in our comfortable lodge before heading home.
+From TRC we'll head back down the Tambopata to Refugio Amazonas Lodge where we will spend two days birding or relaxing before heading home.
 Join us for this immersion in Amazon rainforest birding.

 Download an itinerary, triplist(s), request space, and see more about this tour...

 If you would like a longer birding holiday, some departures of this tour may be combined with:

 MOUNTAINS OF MANU, PERU